sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 For code search, we use two techniques for surfacing relevant snippets:

-1. **AI-enhanced keyword search:** We ask an LLM a question like, "Given this user query, what keywords should be used to search for relevant parts of the codebase?"
-We use these keywords to query a keyword search index we've created over the codebase.
-This index returns a set of results, ordered by Sourcegraph's code-aware ranking mechanism, and we select the top results subject to the constraint of the LLM's context window.
+1. **Keyword search:** We first perform a 'query understanding' step, which interprets the user's query and crafts a set of code searches to perform.
+This step pulls out important entities like file paths and symbols, as well as key terms and their variants.
+We use both traditional search techniques, and a lightweight LLM to process queries.

+In particular, with [the June release](https://sourcegraph.com/blog/release/june-2024), we made several improvements: Enterprise context now rewrites queries, enabling us to handle longer and foreign-language questions.
+We also detect filenames and symbols in queries, addressing a class of "easy-looking" questions users expect us to get right.

 ![10_indexed](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/10_indexed.png)